WhiteOrg/frontend-tech-test/README.md

 1. Run `git status` to ensure that you're on the correct branch (`main`) and that the upstream branch is recognised (`origin/main`);
 1. Create a new branch using **your name** e.g.
 `git checkout -b katherine-johnson`
 1. Run `npm start` to launch the app to [http://localhost:3000](http://localhost:3000); you should see a rotating Stech logo and some text if everything has worked.
-Edit that page in the `App.js` file and you should see it automatically update in the browser when you hit save 😎
+Edit that page in the `App.tsx` file and you should see it automatically update in the browser when you hit save 😎

 At this stage, feel free to push your branch back up to the original repository (see submission instructions for how).
 We won't peek at your work until you submit the final solution, so it's fine (recommended, even) to use the GitHub repo as a backup as you progress.